 You can choose from numerous options scattered throughout the city, as our culinary scene evokes Boston's cultural ties to France going back to the American Revolution, when the Marquis de Lafayette persuaded the King of France to send ships, arms, and supplies in support of the quest for liberty and the fight against the British.

-Whether you crave elegant candlelit dining or a cozy Paris brasserie, haute cuisine or Provençal favorites, Boston's best French restaurants and bistros can deliver.
+Whether you crave elegant candlelit dining or a cozy Paris brasserie, haute cuisine or Provençal favorites, Boston's French restaurants and bistros serve up plenty of tasty options.

-So check out the choices, and sample Boston's best French restaurants for a taste of France with a New England twist.
+So check out the choices below and sample Boston's best French restaurants for a taste of France with a New England twist.